Westfir | Oregon

 The techniques are presented in a simple format, and everyone will be able to practice hands-on.
 We will also be covering a simple open-air technique which I have developed to save you from spending thousands of dollars on equipment and start growing mushrooms as soon as the course is over!

 Mushrooms in the Greenhouse

-We will retrofit a greenhouse for mushroom production and plant companionship.
+Indoor mushroom cultivation techniques can vary from passively growing in the shower, to building dedicated grow houses for mushroom production.
 In this segment of the course we will be covering how to create artificial growing conditions for a variety of mushrooms, both in the soil and through the use of bags and containers.
-Irrigation strategies, air circulation, temperature control, and natural pest abatement will also be covered
+Irrigation strategies, air circulation, temperature control, and natural pest abatement will also be covered.

 A multitude of How-To’s for growing mushrooms right along with all of your vegetables.
 We will cover companion plantings, mushroom mulches, simple and free mycorrhizae applications, as well as identifying common edible mushrooms already in your garden.